Rigidity of mean convex subsets in non-negatively curved RCD spaces and stability of mean curvature bounds: Introduction

-In Section \ref{subsec:meancurvature} we will see that under general assumptions on $\partial \Omega$ the Laplace estimate \eqref{ineq:laplesti} is equivalent to notions of lower mean curvature bounds that were used in \cite{kettererHK, bkmw}.
+In Section \ref{subsec:meancurvature} we will show that under general assumptions on $\partial \Omega$ the Laplace estimate \eqref{ineq:laplesti} is equivalent to the notions of mean curvature bounded from below used in \cite{kettererHK, bkmw}.
 This is well-known for Riemannian manifolds and justifies the following definition.
-We will say that the boundary of a general open subset $\Omega$ in some $\RCD(K,N)$ space $(X,\de,\m)$ has \textit{Laplace mean curvature bounded from below by $H\in \mathbb R$} if the corresponding distance function to the complement $\de_{\Omega^c}$ satisfies \eqref{ineq:laplesti}.
+We will say that the boundary of a general open subset $\Omega\neq \emptyset$ inside some $\RCD(K,N)$ space $(X,\de,\m)$ has \textit{Laplace mean curvature bounded from below by $H\in \mathbb R$} if the corresponding distance function to the complement $\de_{\Omega^c}$ satisfies \eqref{ineq:laplesti}.
 The advantage of this notion for lower mean curvature bounds is that it will work for all open subets $\Omega$ in $\RCD$ spaces without any other a priori assumptions on $\partial \Omega$.
 Moreover it has nice stability properties.